All Episodes

 No.

-What I, in my book, Curious Encounters, I talked about things that I called Creatures of the Black Lagoon, which witnesses said looked like the Gill Man, looked like reptilian creatures with spikes in its head, and very chupacabra-like.
+In my book, Curious Encounters, I talked about things that I called creatures of the Black Lagoon, which witnesses said look like the Gillman, look like reptilian creatures with spikes in its head and very chupacabra-like.

-We've had these reports for decades, and it's just when some great newspaper journalist in Puerto Rico started putting it all together that I think you've got now what's a phenomena.
+And we've had these reports for decades, and it's just when some great newspaper journalists in Puerto Rico started putting it all together that I think you've got now a phenomenon.

-Well, we don't have a, you know, nothing that I trust as being real as a photograph of a chupacabra, though there are some pretty strange ones.
+Well, we don't have a, you know, nothing that I trust as being real as a photograph of the true bacabra, though there are some pretty strange ones.

 I've got a couple really strange ones on my website.